MandalaChain/dhatu/README.md

-# Dhatu
+# Dhatu Account Creator

 Dhatu is a Rust library that provides core functionality for interacting with Substrate-based blockchains, with a primary focus on Mandala-based blockchains.
-It aims to abstract away the complexity of blockchain interactions while providing a robust and developer-friendly interface.
+This project demonstrates how to create an account using the Dhatu library.

 ## Features